 Trond Skaftnesmo: Vaccine coercion in the shadow of the corona crisis

 COVID-19: There is no real skepticism from the public sector about the coronary vaccine – vaccination is recommended, and the people are positive about the vaccine.
 But is the embrace of the vaccine based on an informed decision or a blind hope for a normal everyday life?

-China's digital social credit system operates with a form of gamified control, which rewards users as they score points for behavior inside and outside the network.
-Within 2020, Chinese authorities are planning to establish a nationwide system.
+: China's digital social credit system operates with a form of gamified control, which rewards users while scoring points for online and offline behavior.
+By 2020, the Chinese authorities plan to establish a nationwide system.
 Western commentators react with disgust, but is our own social media really that much better?